There are a lot of sex counsellors out there and picking the right one for you is an important part of the process.

 Do You Work With Singles or People in a Relationship?

 Whether you are single or in a relationship, you can attend on your own.
 However, if you are in a relationship it can be valuable to attend together, even if you feel only one of you is ‘the problem’.
 My fee is based on time, therefore the cost is the same whether I see you as a couple or as an individual.
-I am open to working with people who are in triads – these sessions may need to be longer.

 Will I have to Take My Clothes Off During Sex Therapy?